replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 to ensure customers get access to the release you intend for them to get.
-The [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated) lab explains them in more detail.
+The [Distributing Your Application with Replicated](https://play.instruqt.com/replicated/tracks/distributing-with-replicated) lab explains release channels in more detail.

 There are three default release channels: `Unstable` for internal builds, `Beta` for your beta programs, and `Stable` for generally available releases.